Placide11/plasera-hr/README.md

 The seeded admin user is `admin@plasera.dev` (see `src/db/seed.ts` for the generated password hash) — there is no login screen wired up yet; see "Known limitations" below.

+> **Note on local networking:** during development, direct TCP connections
+> from a Windows/WSL2 machine to Neon's Postgres endpoint (port 5432, and
+> in one case even HTTPS on 443) were unreliable on certain networks.
+If
+> `db:push` or `db:seed` time out locally, generating SQL and running it
+> through Neon's web SQL Editor works around it reliably, since that never
+> leaves the browser.
+This didn't affect Vercel's build/runtime
+> environment at all.

 ### 4. Run locally